TensorNetwork/tensornetwork.org/src/software/index.md

 * <a href="https://github.com/google/TensorNetwork">TensorNetwork</a> (Python)<br/>
-  python library for easy and efficient contraction of tensor networks, supporting multiple powerful backends
+  python library for easy and efficient contraction of tensor networks, supporting multiple powerful backends.

 * <a href="http://www.tensortoolbox.org/">Tensor Toolbox</a> (MATLAB)<br/>
   The Tensor Toolbox is a MATLAB library supporting multiple tensor types,